Is a clinical trial dangerous?

 Clinical trials carry risks.
 However, you will be informed of the known potential side effects and risks before participating to any of our clinical studies.
 Indeed, before the screening visit, you will have to read the information note and the informed consent form.
 This form is written to help you make your decision, it contains all relevant information about the clinical study.
 Once you have read the form, you will be able to freely ask all your questions to the members of the medical team.

 Can I get out of a clinical trial at any time?

 You can leave the clinical trial at any time and for any reason without having to justify yourself.
 This is called "withdrawing consent".

 What happens if I experience side effects?

-If you had to experience any side effects related to the test drug or not, you will be promptly reviewed by the doctor in charge of the study.
-If your state of health requires it, it will prescribe additional tests and procedures necessary to establish a diagnosis, treat your symptoms and restore your physical integrity.
+If you had to experience any side effects related to the test drug or not, you will be promptly reviewed by the medical doctor in charge of the study.
+If your state of health requires it, he will prescribe additional tests and procedures necessary to establish a diagnosis, treat your symptoms and restore your physical integrity.

 I was selected to participate in a clinical trial, what should I bring?